-The Morenci Branch of the Phelps Dodge Corporation has averaged a production of 245 million pounds of copper per year since it began production in April, 1942.
+The Morenci Branch of the Phelps Dodge Corporation has averaged a production of approximately 295 million pounds of copper per year for the last five years.
 In 1950 it produced the amazing total of 309,353,406 pounds.
-This production is all the more impressive when one realizes that it equals the capacity production of the four new Arizona developments, San Manuel, Lavender Pit, Copper Cities and Silver Bell.
-The Morenci Mine is the largest copper-producing mine in Arizona.
-In addition to copper, the mine has produced as by-products, gold, silver and molybdenum concentrate.
+This production is all the more impressive when one realizes that it equals the planned production four years hence from the five new major Arizona developments, San Manuel, Lavender Pit, Copper Cities, Silver Bell and Bagdad.

-The Morenci orebody, from which this copper has been taken, is located in the Eastern part of Arizona, about fifteen miles from the New Mexico border, and 70 miles by foad from Lordsburg.
+The Morenci orebody, from which this copper has been taken, is located in the Eastern part of Arizona, about fifteen miles from the New Mexico border, and 70 miles by road from Lordsburg.
 Though the Morenci mine has produced some ore from rich fissures that traverse the deposit, it was essentially a distinct deposit of low grade ore which was recognized as such as far back as 1904.
 Development work pushed spasmodically, increased the tonnage of known ore, but the average copper content was only a little above 1 percent, or 20 lbs. per ton, exploitation was not attempted.
-In 1929 when Mr. Cates resigned from Utah Copper to accept the presidency of the Phelps Dodge Corporation, his experience with the Utah Copper enterprise and the Ray Mine block caving development, naturally prompted him to push the exploitation of the Morenci orebody.
+In 1929 when Mr. Cates resigned from Utah Copper to accept the presidency of the Phelps Dodge Corporation, his experience with the Utah Copper enterprise and the Ray Mine block caving development, naturally prompted him to push 'he exploitation of the Morenci orebody.
 Here was a problem worthy of his great abilities.